 Always wanted to be an astronaut but were too old for Space Camp?
-Adult Space Academy® is an adventurous, two-night experience allowing trainees to assume roles in hands-on, interactive space missions and learn what it takes to be an astronaut.
+Adult Space Academy® is an adventurous, two-night weekend experience allowing trainees to assume roles in hands-on, interactive space missions and learn what it takes to be an astronaut.

 - Train like an astronaut on our Multi-Axis Trainer!

 - Learn teambuilding exercises on our Low Elements Ropes Course.

 - Test your engineering skills in designing a protective heat shield!

 - Perform an extended-duration simulated mission!

 "Lots of information and some interesting stories of the space race."

 I attended Space Camp for Adults and found it surprisingly interesting.
 I expected a lot of silly kid-age stuff, but it was all appropriate for adults of any age.
 Our adult group was about a dozen of various ages and backgrounds (a graphic artist, a couple of doctors, an engineer, a loan officer) and we all loved the experience.
 I highly recommend it.
 The museum and Saturn V hall are staffed with knowledgeable guides who can tell you some captivating stories from astronauts and the engineers who built the Apollo program.

 Sessions for Adult Space Academy are limited, so reserve early.
 Meals and lodging are included.
 Lodging is on-site in our Habitat facilities and meals are provided in the Space Camp Crew Galley.